Sohammhatre10/resume_scanner/README.md

+# 📄 Resume Scanner: Transforming Resumes into Structured Data

+Welcome to **Resume Scanner**!
+This is more than just a Python tool—it’s your **personal resume detective**.
+In today’s competitive job market, scanning through resumes manually can be overwhelming.
+This tool makes the process smarter by **analyzing resumes intelligently** and **extracting key details**—saving time and effort.
+Whether you're building a hiring tool or need quick access to organized resume data, this tool is here to help.
+Let’s dive into the story of how this all works.

+---

-# Resume Scanner
+## ✨ Features: What Makes Resume Scanner Special?

-Resume Scanner is a Python-based tool that analyzes resumes (in PDF or DOCX format) and extracts key information into a structured JSON format.
-It uses OpenAI's language model to intelligently parse resume content and organize it into categories such as personal information, education, skills, experience, and certifications.

-## Features

-- Supports both PDF and DOCX resume formats
-- Extracts key information from resumes
-- Uses OpenAI's language model for intelligent parsing
-- Outputs structured data in JSON format
-- Saves analysis results to a file
-- Easy to use command-line interface

-## Prerequisites
+1. **Supports Multiple Formats:** You can upload resumes in **PDF or DOCX** formats—no need to convert files.
+2. **Smart Parsing:** It uses **OpenAI's language model** to **intelligently extract details** like personal info, education, skills, and work experience.
+3. **Structured Output:** The extracted information is neatly organized into **JSON format**—ready to be used in other applications or databases.
+4. **Saves Results Automatically:** Your analysis is saved in a JSON file for easy reference.
+5. **Simple Command-Line Interface:** Just a few commands, and you’re good to go!

+---

+## 🧰 Prerequisites: What You’ll Need

-Before you begin, ensure you have met the following requirements:
+Before you dive into the magic, make sure you have:

-- Python 3.6 or higher
+- **Python 3.6 or higher** installed.
-- An OpenAI API key
+- An **OpenAI API key**—your gateway to the smart resume analysis engine.

-## Installation

-1. Clone this repository:
+---

+## ⚙️ Installation: Setting Up the Tool

+Ready to get started?
+Follow these simple steps:

+1. **Clone the repository** to your local machine:
    ```bash
    git clone https://github.com/yourusername/resume_scanner.git
    cd resume_scanner
    ```

-2. Install the required packages:
+2. **Install the required dependencies**:
    ```bash
    pip install PyPDF2 python-docx langchain openai
    ```

-3. Set up your OpenAI API key as an environment variable:
+3. **Set your OpenAI API key** as an environment variable:
    ```bash
    export OPENAI_API_KEY='your-api-key-here'
    ```
-   Replace 'your-api-key-here' with your actual OpenAI API key.
+   *(Make sure to replace `'your-api-key-here'` with your actual OpenAI API key.)*

-## Usage

-To use Resume Scanner, follow these steps:
+---

+## 🚀 Usage: Analyzing Resumes in a Few Steps

-1. Place your resume file (PDF or DOCX) in the project directory or remember its path.
+1. **Place your resume file** (PDF or DOCX) in the project directory or note its path.

-2. Run the script with the path to your resume file as an argument:
+2. **Run the script** with the file path as an argument:
    ```bash
    python resume_scanner.py path/to/your/resume.pdf
    ```
    or
    ```bash
    python resume_scanner.py path/to/your/resume.docx
    ```

-3. The script will analyze the resume and output the structured data to the console.
-It will also save the results in a JSON file named `<your_resume_name>_analysis.json` in the same directory as your resume.
+3. **View the results**:
+   - The structured data will appear on your console.
+   - A **JSON file** with the extracted data will be saved in the same directory, named `<your_resume_name>_analysis.json`.

+---

-## Sample Output
+## 📋 Sample Output: What You Can Expect

-The output JSON will have the following structure:
+Here’s what the JSON output might look like:

 ```json
 {